unconed/TermKit/Readme.md

 Runs in a Mac/Cocoa app, and can be hacked into any WebKit browser (Chrome, Safari).

+[Follow TermKit on Twitter](https://twitter.com/TermKit) for the latest news and updates.

 For the background and architecture, please read and comment on: http://acko.net/blog/on-termkit